rithiksai/glowup-legal/index.md

-## Privacy Policy for GlowUp AI
+## Privacy Policy for Picto AI Photo Editor

 **Last updated:** January 30, 2026

-GlowUp AI (“we”, “our”, or “us”) respects your privacy and is committed to protecting it.
+Picto AI (“we”, “our”, or “us”) respects your privacy and is committed to protecting it.
 This Privacy Policy explains how your information is collected, used, and handled when you use the GlowUp AI mobile application.

 ---

 ### 1. Information We Collect

-GlowUp AI may collect the following types of information:
+Picto AI may collect the following types of information:

 #### a.
 Photos and Videos
 - Photos or videos are collected **only when you choose to upload them**